drekunia/.dotfiles/README.md

 - Install [Neovim](https://github.com/neovim/neovim/blob/master/INSTALL.md#ubuntu) (v0.10.0 or later)

-Check `.other-installs` for tools that are not automatically installed
+Check `.other-installs/` for tools that are not automatically installed

 #### Other common dev tools